Universality for two-dimensional critical cellular automata: Voracity and quasi-stability

 \subsection{Quasi-stability}

 In many of the simpler bootstrap models, the droplets used as bases for growth are taken with respect to the set of stable directions.
 Droplets for the 2-neighbour model are rectangles -- or, put another way, they are taken with respect to the set $\stab=\{e_1,-e_1,e_2,-e_2\}$ of stable directions.
-Similarly, for symmetric, balanced threshold models, droplets can be taken with respect to the set of stable directions, and the droplets are therefore $2k$-gons consisting of pairs of parallel sides, for some $k \geq 2$.
+Similarly, for balanced threshold models with symmetric star-neighbourhoods\footnote{We say that $Y$ is a symmetric star-neighbourhood if $x \in Y$ implies that that $-x \in Y$, and moreover that every vertex of $\Z^2$ on the straight line between $x$ and $-x$ is in $Y$.} droplets can be taken with respect to the set of stable directions, and the droplets are therefore $2k$-gons consisting of pairs of parallel sides, for some $k \geq 2$.
 In this case $\stab$-droplets are suitable bases for growth because, when new infections spread in both directions along each edge of the droplet, the set that results is a new, slightly larger droplet.

 The same is not true in general: indeed, as noted above, we may fail to infect some of the sites near the corners of $D$ due to boundary effects.
-The solution to this problem as used by Bollob\'as, Smith and Uzzell~\cite{BSUgen} was to introduce a number of \emph{quasi-stable directions}, which are not stable directions, but which nevertheless are treated as such.
+The solution to this problem, as used by Bollob\'as, Smith and Uzzell~\cite{BSUgen}, was to introduce a number of \emph{quasi-stable directions}, which are not stable directions, but which nevertheless are treated as such.
 Thus, droplets are taken with respect to a certain superset of the stable set.
 For a comprehensive discussion of quasi-stability, we refer the reader to Section~5.1 of~\cite{BSUgen}.

-The next lemma summarizes Definition~33 and Lemma~34 of~\cite{BSUgen}, although we also give a simple self-contained proof.
-Given a set $\T \subset S^1$, we say that $u$ and $v$ are \emph{consecutive} elements of $\T$ if $u\neq v$ and $\T \cap [u,v] = \{u,v\}$.
+The next lemma is Lemma~5.3 of~\cite{BSUgen}.
+Since the lemma is so fundamental to the proofs of the upper bounds of Theorem~\ref{th:main}, we give the (short) proof here (which is also similar to that of Lemma~\ref{le:alphainfinity}) in full.
+Recall that $[u,v]$ denotes the interval of directions in $S^1$ between $u$ to $v$, taken anticlockwise starting from $u$.
+Given a set $\T \subset S^1$, we say that $u$ and $v$ are \emph{consecutive} elements of $\T$ if $u \neq v$ and $\T \cap [u,v] = \{u,v\}$ (note that the order of $u$ and $v$ matters in this definition).

-\begin{lemma} There exists a finite set $\qquasi \subset S^1$ such that for every pair $u,v$ of consecutive elements of $\stab \cup\qquasi$ there exists an update rule $X$ such that
+\begin{lemma} There exists a finite set $\qquasi \subset \Q_1$ such that for every pair $u,v$ of consecutive elements of $\stab \cup\qquasi$ there exists an update rule $X$ such that